-If you want to make sure your printer is supported by the CUPS printing software, then go to their website at open printing and look up your specific model number.
+If you want to make sure the CUPS printing software supports your printer, then go to their website at open printing and look up your specific model number.

 Below are the pieces of equipment that you will need for this Raspberry Pi print server tutorial.

 Installing the print server for the Raspberry Pi is a simple process since it is available through the Debian Jessie packages.
 I will be using the latest version of Raspbian throughout this tutorial so if you need to install it then be sure to check out my how to install Raspbian tutorial.